centria/algo-and-data/docs/part1.md

 ## How does this course work?

 The course runs for 6 weeks and is worth 3 credits.
-As one credit is 27 hours, this means that weekly amount of work is around 15 hours.
-Out of this 15, 5 are considered for the lectures (even though they might not last that long), and around 10 for homework.
+As one credit is 27 hours of work, this means that weekly amount of work is roughly 13 hours.
+Out of this, about 4 are considered for the lectures (even though they might not last that long), and around 9 for homework.

 * The course consists of lectures, which at least in **spring 2020** are held online, in Teams, on **Wednesdays 10 to 15**, including breaks.